zense/IIITB-StudentKit/docs/clubs.md

 Aikyam is the social wing of IIIT Bangalore that was started in 2008 by the students of IIIT Bangalore.
 It is an initiative taken to help the poor and the needy and understand our <strong>social responsibility</strong>.

-What we do as part of Aikyam is, plan ‘Aikyam Trips’ to visit orphanages occasionally and spend our day with the children there.
+What we do as part of Aikyam is plan ‘Aikyam Trips’ to visit orphanages occasionally and spend our day with the children there.
 We usually collect funds from the students in college before any trip.
 We buy the necessary items for the children there and also give the funds collected to the orphanage.
-We generally visit the ‘<a href="http://www.desiresociety.org/" target="_blank">Desire Society</a>’ - which is a home for HIV affected kids (aged between 3-15) and ‘Swanthana’ - which is a home for mentally and physically challenged girls.
-Apart from this, frequently we collect articles like clothes, food and books from the students and donate them to the needy.
+We generally visit the ‘<a href="http://www.desiresociety.org/" target="_blank">Desire Society</a>’ - a home for HIV affected kids (aged between 3-15) , and ‘Swanthana’ - which is a home for mentally and physically challenged girls.
+Apart from this, we frequently collect articles like clothes, food and books from the students and donate them to the needy.
 For example, <a href="https://www.facebook.com/permalink.php?story_fbid=1165116266895953&id=130926363648287" target="_blank">last year on Eid</a>, we collected these articles and donated them to the <a href="http://goonj.org/page_id=22873/" target="_blank">Goonj society</a>.

-Also, we conduct activities in college to spread social awareness among the students.
-For example, we started two initiatives last year - <a href="https://www.youtube.com/watch?v=ocJbYOnic60&feature=youtu.be" target="_blank">The Little Things and <a href="https://www.facebook.com/pg/Aikyam-130926363648287/photos/?tab=album&album_id=1170969112977335" target="_blank">The Tiny Tales</a>.
+We also conduct activities in college to spread social awareness among the students.
+For example, we started two initiatives in 2016 - <a href="https://www.youtube.com/watch?v=ocJbYOnic60&feature=youtu.be" target="_blank">The Little Things and <a href="https://www.facebook.com/pg/Aikyam-130926363648287/photos/?tab=album&album_id=1170969112977335" target="_blank">The Tiny Tales</a>.
 The Little Things is an initiative where the students make a short video to convey their concern to protect the environment or to support a social cause.
 The Tiny Tales is another such event where the students write a line or two on what they think they can do for the society.
-And we organise events to raise funds for donation.
-One such event is putting up a lemonade stall or pani puri stall during the college fest.
+We organise events to raise funds for donation.
+One such event was putting up a lemonade stall or pani puri stall during the college fest.
 We also help in organising blood donation camps at our college.

+Last year, we celebrated Diwali as a family with all members of our staff.
+We invited them along with their loved ones to join us and organized games and fun-filled activities for them.
+We provided them with clothes and money given by the students, along with sweets and crackers so that they could mingle with us on the occasion.

-Why we do all this is?
+Why do we do all this?
 We believe that ‘Unity is the secret of social progress, and service to society is the means to promote it’.
 We spread happiness and awareness.
 This is the place where we can do our bit for the society and be thankful for all that we have.

 We look forward to join more hands to make our society a happier place to live in.
 To send in your opinions on what you can do or share any idea on social responsibility or for more such social activities, do mail us at <a href="mailto:aikyam@iiitb.org" target="_blank">aikyam@iiitb.org</a>.